-At Children’s Dental Group, our more helpful hints knows that young children can lose their baby (primary) teeth, and even immature permanent teeth, when the pulp, the living tissue inside a tooth, becomes infected.
+At Children’s Dental Group, our education research paper knows that young children can lose their baby (primary) teeth, and even immature permanent teeth, when the pulp, the living tissue inside a tooth, becomes infected.
 This is often the result of tooth decay, or trauma, and creates a unique problem for your child.
 The primary teeth provide significant guides for the newly developing permanent teeth that will replace them.
 An injury that results in loss of young permanent teeth is even more troublesome, because neither, tooth development or jaw growth, is complete.
 If your child’s teeth are lost prematurely, a malocclusion, or bad bite, can easily be the result.
 Tooth replacement methods such as bridgework, partial dentures, and dental implants, cannot easily be used in children since everything is changing and growing at such a rapid pace.
 Space maintainers, that are custom-made appliances that can be attached to adjacent teeth, or designed as a retainer, are generally the best choice.
-Yet, as our more helpful hints will explain, these appliances do not restore function, and constant monitoring is required.
+Yet, as our education research paper will explain, these appliances do not restore function, and constant monitoring is required.

-For both functional and cosmetic reasons, our more helpful hints prefers root canal treatment over tooth loss.
+For both functional and cosmetic reasons, our education research paper prefers root canal treatment over tooth loss.
 In this case, root canal therapy for kids can preserve tooth, jaw, and tongue function.
 In addition, speech problems can also be prevented, as well as abnormal eruption of a permanent successor tooth, or even the loss of a tooth that has no successor.